 Authenticate email with DKIM

-- Generate the domain key for your domain
+- Generate the public domain key for your domain.

-- Add the public domain key to the DNS records for your domain using a TXT record so that recipients can retrieve it for reading the DKIM header
+- Add the key to your domain's DNS records so recipients can retrieve it for reading the DKIM header.

-- Turn on authentication to begin adding the DKIM header to outgoing mail messages
+- Turn on email signing to begin adding the DKIM header to outgoing mail messages.

 Skip the first 2 steps if you purchased your domain from one of our domain host partners while signing up for Google Apps.
 Google automatically generates the domain key and adds the necessary DNS record when you turn on authentication.

 Next: Generate the domain key

 If you already have a DKIM domain key for your domain—for example, if your legacy mail server signs outgoing mail—you still need to generate a separate key for Google Apps to use.
 The Google Apps domain key is distinguished from any other key by a string known as a selector prefix.
 The selector prefix for the Google Apps domain key is "google" by default, but you can enter a new selector prefix when you generate the key.